Exit West: Analysis

 Exit West attracted much attention from scholars and readers because the novel deals so closely with current events and problematic social norms.
 Scholars argue that Hamid is questioning the trending opinions of border security with Brexit and Trump, emphasizes the fake sense of connection to refugees through technology, and stresses the importance of preserving the global environment.

 Hamid uses fiction to create a reality for readers to reconsider the “relationship between history and geography” with the use of “magical portals that allow instant access to destinations around the world”.
 In the story, it is clear that Hamid does not support the current ideology of going backwards in the direction of past policies and “greatness” (Trump's campaign).
-Moshin uses fictional novels to reach readers because he wants them to be creative and progressive in their ideas for solutions to current events.
+Mohsin uses fictional novels to reach readers because he wants them to be creative and progressive in their ideas for solutions to current events.
 This will allow readers to consider the possibility of a “global migration” and “borderless world”, which essentially is the plot of Exit West.
 Hamid helps readers empathize to refugees through the unfair experiences of the characters Nadia and Saeed.
 Hamid wraps the novel up with a positive ending to help convey the idea that readers shouldn’t think of refugees as a problem, but more of an opportunity for an improved world.

 Throughout Exit West, Hamid also examines the use of digital technology and how it provides people with a false sense of connectedness.
 Characters use tablets to remain connected to people and places throughout the world, thus failing to truly be present with the people physically around them and the places they’re in.
 However, the characters are also using technology to photograph, document, and share the injustice happening in the country they are from.
 Hamid shows readers how technology can be used to positively connect with people and places they would otherwise not be connected to while also depicting how technology can weaken relationships and make people disconnected from each other.

 Similar to some of Hamid's previous novels, Exit West also hints at the importance of changing global habits and creating a cleaner environment around the world.
 Hamid does this by emphasizing natural beauties throughout the novel and showing readers how when people have a choice and appreciation for where they live, they treat the environment with more respect.